hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 - Implement new airdrop HAPIs, `TokenAirdrop`, `TokenCancelAirdrop` used by airdrop sender’s to send airdrops and reclaim pending airdrops, and `TokenClaimAirdrop` used by an account to claim a pending airdrop.
 - Implement new `TokenReject` transaction that allows a token-holder to reject a token and send it back to the token's treasury without any extraordinary fees such as custom fees and disassociate from the token.
 - Maintenance of the number of token-association-credits in an account so that an account is not charged for the token-association during the first full auto-renewal period.
 The network will award a rent credit for a token holder for at least one full auto renewal period upon automatic association.
+- Maintenance of a state including the collection of pending token transfers issued by token airdroppers.

 ### HAPI (Hedera API)